Properly Protecting Your Business from Phishing Scams

 It is possible for a company to lose business over a phishing scam, particularly if sensitive customer data such as credit card information or addresses become breached.

-Most importantly, falling victim to a phishing scam can hit your business where it hurts the most–right in the wallet.
+Most importantly, falling victim to a scam like this can hit your business where it hurts the most–right in the wallet.
 Phishing scams can be extremely costly, leading to steep financial consequences.

 First, depending on the industry in which your company operates, you may be obligated to pay fines to a regulatory body as a penalty for compromising consumer information.
 Second, customers may leave your company for a more reputable organization and take their accounts or subscriptions with them.
 Third, you will have to spend hours and money to restore the protection of your company.
 And lastly, if a scammer is successful in obtaining credit card or banking information, they may steal from you or your customers, leaving you responsible for the bill.